uranija/BowlingScoreKeeper/README.md

 This is second project in ABND course.
 The goal is to create an Score Keeper app which gives a user the ability to keep track of the score of two different teams playing a game of your choice.
 To build this project, i chose the bowling as a game to track scores from two players.

 Project overview:
-- Adding button code to your app
+- Adding button code to my app
 - Updating views
 - Properly scoping variables
 - Finding views by their ID